shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-inventory-on-the-yahoo-ad-exchange.md

 ### Access to YAX

-Buyers that do not have access to the Yahoo Ad Exchange through Xandr will not see the YAX seller for targeting.
-For information about gaining access to YAX, please speak with your Xandr representative.
+Buyers that do not have access to the Yahoo Ad Exchange through Microsoft Advertising will not see the YAX seller for targeting.
+For information about gaining access to YAX, please speak with your Microsoft Advertising representative.

 ### Creative requirements